wooden0501/gitTest/readme.txt

 Git is a version control sysetm. hello world,wooden.
-Creating a new branch is quick and simple.
+Creating a new branch is quick & simple.